UOA-FSAE/autonomous/README.md

 # UOA FSAE — Autonomous System

 ROS 2 workspace for the University of Auckland Formula SAE autonomous go-kart.
-The car drives itself around a cone-lined track using a ZED stereo camera for perception, Kalman-filter-based landmark mapping, fast-tube path planning, and Stanley lateral control, all bridged to the physical kart over CAN.
+Currently, the car drives itself around a cone-lined track using a ZED stereo camera for perception, Kalman-filter-based landmark mapping, fast-tube path planning, and Stanley lateral control, all bridged to the physical kart over CAN.

-> **Platform:** NVIDIA Jetson (L4T 35.4) · ROS 2 Jazzy · ZED 2i stereo camera
+> **Platform:** NVIDIA Jetson (L4T 35.4) · ROS 2 Jazzy (on the autonomous PC, Humble on the Jetson - needs to be upgraded) · ZED 2i stereo camera
 > **Build system:** colcon (ament_cmake + ament_python)

 ---